-It is true that there are some basic components of employee engagement.
-However, Policies and practices for two company will not necessarily bear the same results.
+There are indeed some essential components of employee engagement.
+However, Policies and practices for two companies will not necessarily bear the same results.

-Every organization should, therefore, run their own internal surveys and brainstorm the strategies.
-Factors like location, demographics, diversity etc play an important role.
+Every organization should, therefore, run its internal employee surveys and brainstorm strategies.
+Factors like location, demographics, diversity, etc., play an essential role.

 Reducing employee turnover is a prime concern for every organization.
-Employee engagement can be a significant player in a good retention rate.
-However, you cannot take it as a sure shot way to increase employee retention.
+Employee engagement can be a significant player in a reasonable retention rate.
+However, you cannot take it as a sure-shot way to increase employee retention.
 Engagement is not simply a problem that you need to solve.

 There can be many attributes to your employees leaving.
-While sound engagement strategies will help you tackle some of the hurdles, others will be beyond your control.
+While sound engagement strategies will help you tackle some hurdles, others will be beyond your control.

 Creating an employee-friendly work environment and offering an overall good employee experience should be the ultimate aim of your employee engagement efforts.

 Recognition is the most ignored and taken-for-granted aspect of employee engagement.
 Organizations are yet to acknowledge the role it plays and implement it effectively.
-It is the core of your employee engagement efforts, one that will help your organization is a hundred ways
+It is the core of your employee engagement efforts, which will help your organization be a hundred ways.